gin113/test/README.md

 <img width="400" src="https://i.imgur.com/87FJjJk.png">

+You can also attack NPC-Vilalges with <code>!attack barbarian</code>.

 ### Winning the Attack

 If you win the attack your haul gets calcualted by the amount of troops that survived.
 Keep in mind that each unit has a different haul capacity.
 You can only loot as much as your enemy has resources.